 Fill your jar about 2/3 of the way to the top with white sugar.

 Next, fill the rest of the jar with your soap.
 Stop when the soap is about 1/2″ from the top of the jar.

 Finally, stir the sugar and soap together.
 (I find that a bamboo skewer works well here.
 I seem to make less of a mess that way!)
 Stir the soap into the sugar until the whole thing reaches a paste-like consistency.
-I love the pale pink color it turns.
+I love the pale pink color it turns, but you can also get it in a beautiful green with aloe and sage.
 So pretty!